janmichl/pathfinder/README.md

 Pathfinder
 ==========

-Implementation of graph searching algorithms for path planning.
+--

 How to run
 ==========

+From commandline type:
+'make update'
+'make'
-From commandline type 'make' followed by 'make run'.
+'make run'.

 Dependencies
 ============